MicrosoftDocs/azure-databases-docs/articles/postgresql/flexible-server/generative-ai-azure-local-ai.md

   - build-2024
 ---

-# How to enable and use azure_local_ai extension to generate vector embeddings in PostgreSQL with locally deployed LLM (Preview)
+# Use azure_local_ai extension to generate vector embeddings in PostgreSQL with locally deployed LLM (Preview)

 ## Prerequisites